Gardner's Ranch

 Original Date Visited: 6/6/07

-Signed: Severely faded signs on both of Carson Street.
-The northbound sign in particular deserves a special mention because it was been placed south of the intersection with Fairview Drive.
-This means if you're not paying attention, you might prompted to turn onto Fairview rather than continuing straight on Carson.
-Why not move the sign north of this intersection?
+Notes: You'll find two severely faded signs on both sides of Carson Street.
+The northbound sign in particular deserves a special mention because it was placed south of the intersection with Fairview Drive.
+This means if you're not paying attention you might be prompted to turn right onto Fairview rather than continuing straight on Carson Street.

 Exact Description: